 Here are some more photos of the finished project!

 The wicker espresso machine is from Poppy’s Little Treasures.
 It’s a true heirloom.
 I was telling my sister that no matter how old my kids get, no one can ever take that wicker espresso machine away from me.
 It’s staying here forever.

 Let me know if you have any questions in the comments!
-And don’t forget to check out the other two play kitchens we created here and here.
+And don’t forget to check out the other two play kitchens we created here and here or add a Kid’s Shopping Tote DIY to your set.
 I had so much fun working on these.
 I highly recommend it if you have a little person in your life.
 XX!
 Elsie

 P.S.
 Like this post?
 Check out all our favorite furniture hacks!